nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003150097/README.md

 # Related

-- [20221003150157](/zet/20221003150157/README.md) upgrade when apt is causing problems fix error "the following signatures couldn’t be verified because the public key is not available"
 - [20221013194055](/zet/20221013194055/README.md) concept of installing something
 - [20221013185251](/zet/20221013185251/README.md) general information concept FYI
 - [20221009014200](/zet/20221009014200/README.md) concept of a command